…and other first world problems.

 Cost and distribution.
 They are a big investment if you only ski once a year however, once you break them in, you’ll never regret spending the cash.

 What about distribution?
-We in Europe are somewhat set in our ways and not early adopters when it comes to advancements in snow sports tech.
+In Europe (we still consider ourselves European) are somewhat set in our ways and not early adopters when it comes to advancements in snow sports tech.
 A lot of the the bonkers innovation seems to be coming from the US.
 What that means is that you’re not going to find them in every ski shop and fitter.
 In fact, in the UK, you can only get them in Ellis Brigham (London, Manchester and Milton Keynes), Devine Ride in Halesowen and Finches in the UK and neither of those places ever have the full range or sizes.
 I believe part of the problem is a preconceived idea about their capabilities.
 I spoke to six different fitters who all said they were really for casual skiers who wanted something a bit cosy (and words to that effect) … drill down and it turned out not one of them had tried the product.
 Go figure.

 Until someone in the UK manages to successfully market these boots, they’re not going to be on any more shelves, but you also have the option of buying direct (Apex have a very handy duty calculator) from Apex in Colorado.
 I can honestly say that even with the duty costs, they’re worth every penny to me.